Het Legioen: Hooliganism

 The most violent clash where the SCF clinched with Ajax's F-side was on 23 March 1997 when the "Battle of Beverwijk" took place and Ajax fan Carlo Picornie was killed by the SCF.
-After this incident several members of the original SCF stepped back and a second generation of hooligans joined those who stayed.
+After this incident several members of the original SCF stepped back and a second generation joined those who stayed.
 The additional firm was known as the RJK (Rotterdamse Jongeren Kern/Rotterdam Youth Squad).
 Two years later a third firm (FIIIR) was established and merged with the RJK, the FIIIR became the youth squad of the SCF.
-Another big clash between the firms of Ajax and Feyenoord happened in Rotterdam on 17 April 2005 when hundreds of SCF and FIIIR members fought with the police prior to the match versus Ajax.
+Another clash between the firms of Ajax and Feyenoord happened in Rotterdam on 17 April 2005 when hundreds of SCF and FIIIR members fought with the police prior to the match versus Ajax.
 F-side members were at that time held by the police just outside the stadium and when the announcement was made in the stadium several groups of SCF/FIIIR members left the stadium to find the F-side.
 When the police tried to avoid the groups to get together both sides attacked the police first before clashing with each other.
 Many people got injured, police officers and members of both firms.
 On 30 November 2006 Feyenoord faced AS Nancy in France, which is at driving distance from Rotterdam.
 Only 1200 tickets were awarded to Feyenoord fans.
 Much more than that number travelled to Nancy and tried to get tickets at the Stade Marcel Picot.
 Later, during the match inside the stadium SCF and FIIIR members broke a wall of glass between two stands and provoked French fans.
 The match was suspended for 30 minutes in the 80th minute after the police used tear gas to drive the SCF/FIIIR members back into their own stand.
 The match was eventually finished, 30 minutes after it was suspended.
 It was said many of the SCF/FIIIR members were having Dutch stadium bans and should not have been allowed to buy tickets in Nancy.
 Members of SCF and FIIIR identify themselves with their tattoos Due to this violence, Feyenoord was knocked out of the UEFA Cup for the remaining of the season.
 In 2013 Independent Dutch film company Cerce Films released the movie "Roffa" which is a story based on the hooligans of Feyenoord.